A family health history (PDF) helps physicians and other health care practitioners provide better care for patients.

 - Help plan lifestyle changes to keep the patient well.

-A family history is a lifetime record that patients should provide to all their new physicians when receiving health care.
+A family history (PDF) is a lifetime record that patients should provide to all their new physicians when receiving health care.

 The history should be detailed, including: